-Activities on the land are regulated under Environmental Protection Licence # L6229 issued by NSW Office of Environment and Heritage (OEH) in accordance with Section 55 of the Protection of the Environment Operations Act 1997 (POEO Act).
+Activities on the land are regulated under Environmental Protection Licence (EPL) L6229 issued by the Environment Protection Authority (EPA) in accordance with the Protection of the Environment Operations Act 1997 (POEO Act).
 Scheduled activities identified on the licence include Composting and Waste storage.

-In 2012, several changes were introduced to the Protection of the Environment Legislation Amendment Act 2011 (POELA Act) to improve the way pollution incidents are reported, managed and communicated to the general community.
+In 2012, several changes were introduced to the Protection of the Environment Legislation Amendment Act 2011 to improve the way pollution incidents are reported, managed and communicated to the general community.
 Included in these changes was the requirement of all holders of an Environmental Protection License to prepare, keep, test and implement a Pollution Incident Response Management Plan (PIRMP).